markhgn/markhgn.github.io/_posts/2013-03-27-are-advertisements-compelling-stories.md

 ---
 layout: post
-title: Advertisements are never compelling stories
+title: Advertisements are compelling stories
 ---

 ## Audiences don’t want to hear an advertisement.
 They want to be gripped by a compelling story.